All Episodes

 I couldn't win the governorship in New York.

-Trump supporters, smelly Walmart choppers.
+Trump supporters, smelly Walmart shoppers.

 Wow.

-Because listen to how they discuss the American people.
+But this takes the cake because listen to how they discuss the American people.

-And let me tell you what's at the bottom of all things Trump.
+And let me tell you what's at the bottom of all things, Trump.

 It's not just Donald Trump they hate.